Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Introduction

-A key recent input is the BAO program of the Dark Energy Spectroscopic Instrument (DESI), in particular DESI Data Release~2 (DR2) \cite{DESIDR2Key,DESIDR2LyA,DESIDR2BAOValidation}.
-DESI DR2 provides percent-level BAO distance ratios over $0\lesssim z\lesssim 2.5$ and, when combined with CMB data, exhibits a mild ($\simeq 2.3\sigma$) discrepancy between the BAO-preferred and CMB-preferred parameter regions in flat $\LCDM$.
-Allowing dynamical dark energy in $\wowaCDM$ improves the joint fit and is reported to be preferred over $\LCDM$ at dataset-dependent significance, with preferred solutions in the quadrant $w_0>-1$, $w_a<0$ \cite{DESIDR2Key,Lodha2025ExtendedDE}.
-However, the inferred strength of ``evolving-$w$'' evidence is sensitive to SN calibration and selection-function modeling at the few$\times10^{-2}$\,mag level \cite{Efstathiou2025Systematics,Vincenzi2025CompareSN,Popovic2025DESDovekie}.
+Independent DESI+SN+CMB re-analyses indicate that any preference for departures from $w=-1$ is driven predominantly by the lowest-redshift SN anchor and is confined (if present) to very low redshifts, $z\lesssim\mathcal{O}(0.1)$, raising the possibility of residual local-universe systematics (or a local-structure effect) rather than a smooth, global evolution of $w(z)$ over the full DESI lever arm \cite{Gialamas2025DESI2024BAO_local}.
 Complementary low-redshift closure tests from weak lensing (WL)+ clustering (e.g.\ DES Year~6 $3\times2$\,pt) probe both geometry and growth and therefore directly test whether a background-level anomaly is consistent with perturbations and gravitational dynamics \cite{DESY6_3x2pt_2026}.
 Modern ground-based CMB likelihoods (e.g.\ ACT DR6 and SPT-3G) provide additional early-time calibration context in such combined analyses \cite{ACTDR6Power2025,SPT3GDR1_2025}.
 Independent cosmic-shear programs (e.g.\ KiDS-Legacy and HSC Y3) provide further low-$z$ cross-checks on growth and geometry \cite{KiDSLegacy2025,HSCY3ClusteringZ2025}.
 Finally, next-generation space surveys (e.g.\ Euclid) motivate near-term improvements in joint-likelihood frameworks and systematic-error propagation \cite{Euclid2025Overview}.

+It is also important to place the DESI-era discussion in broader context.
+Comparable hints of dynamical or non-constant dark energy appeared already in several pre-DESI or DESI-independent analyses using combinations of SNe, BAO, Alcock--Paczynski-shape information, and other low-redshift probes \cite{CaoRatra2023LowerZExpansion,DongEtAl2023TomographicAP,VanRaamsdonkWaddell2023DecreasingDE,RubinEtAl2023UnionThroughUNITY,deCruzPerezParkRatra2024XCDM,ParkdeCruzPerezRatra2024NonDESI}.
+DESI DR1/DR2 did not create this issue \emph{ex nihilo}; rather, DESI sharpened it by providing a cleaner and more precise BAO lever arm with which to test whether such hints survive increasingly stringent cross-probe consistency checks.

 From a theory standpoint, the phenomenology is sharply constraining: (i) canonical single-field quintessence cannot realize $w<-1$ or a phantom crossing without additional degrees of freedom or non-canonical structure, and (ii) modified gravity explanations must satisfy stringent stability requirements and gravitational-wave propagation constraints \cite{Turyshev_FunPhys_2025}.
 Therefore, the correct mapping from $(H(z),\DM(z),\fsig(z),\text{lensing})$ to model space must be done consistently at the perturbation level, not solely through background fits.